Missouri Shawnee were the first

 same treaty, the United States retroceded to the tribe "200,000 acres to be

-Missouri State line and a line parallel thereto and west of
+selected between the Missouri State line and a line parallel thereto and west of

 the same thirty miles distant, which parallel line shall be drawn from the

 Kansas River to the southern boundary line of the country herein ceded."